odtu/EE463/Project-1/evaluation.md

 Here are the important points for Project #1

 - You will complete the project in pairs.
-- You will be assigned a private GitHub repo with your project partner.
+- You are required to create one Github repo in one of the team member's account.
+Then please add me (ozank) and İlker (ilkersahin78) as contributors.
 Each partner is required to contribute to the work.
-- This project is to be completed using PSIM.
+- You can use any simulation software you want, but it is advised to use MATLAB Simulink (A tutorial will be organized next week).
-- At the end of the project, you are required to submit a project report (in PDF) as well as your simulation files.
+- At the end of the project, you are required to submit a project report (in PDF) to ODTUClass.
+Both this report and your source files in the GitHub repo will be used for grading.
 - Reports will be checked using Turnitin, and copying will not be tolerated.
+Even if you find a report, so that you can inspire, you are limiting of what you can learn from this course.
+Don't fool yourself, and do your projects with your team member only.
 - No reports and commits will be accepted after the deadline.

 ## Evaluation